nenlep/webstore-commerce.js/README.md

-A online fully functional E-commerce store made with React Hooks,React Router, Material UI, and uses created endpoints from commerce-js for the products.
-Live link on [netlify](https://webstore-commercejs.netlify.app/)
+An online fully functional E-commerce store made with React Hooks,React Router, Material UI, and uses created endpoints from commerce-js for the products.
+Live link on [netlify](https://webstore-commercejs.netlify.app/).